andrewchilds/fastbinder/README.md

 # Fastbinder

 Fast and worry-free dynamic event binding.

+Add and remove DOM elements dynamically without any additional event binding/unbinding steps.
+The only bound elements are `window` and `document.body`.
 Requires jQuery.

-Provides support for the following `data-` attributes:
+Currently the following attributes are supported:

 - `data-on-click`
 - `data-on-hover`